cal-itp/benefits/docs/reference/environment-variables.md

     The official PostgreSQL Docker image has more on available [`postgres` environment variables][postgres]

-### `PGWEB_PORT`

-The port to serve a (local only) [`pgweb`](https://sosedoff.github.io/pgweb/) service on.

 ### `POSTGRES_DB`

 Used to define a different name for the default database that is created when the image is first started.
 If it is not specified, then the value of [`POSTGRES_USER`](#postgres_user) will be used.

 ### `POSTGRES_HOSTNAME`

 The hostname of the (local) PostgreSQL Docker service, which is usually just the name of the service itself (`postgres`).
-Used by e.g. `pgweb` to establish a connection.
 Or the hostname of a cloud-based PostgreSQL service for e.g. Django to establish a connection.

 ### `POSTGRES_PASSWORD`